kevinolega/callcentertrainingtips/fourth.md

 I pay 100% of the website hosting, yearly domain registration, web tools, hardware and sofware needed to maintain the blog using my own money.

-I've been helping people get hired in a call center since 2005.
+I've been helping Filipinos get hired in a call center since 2005.
 That's thirteen years if you haven't considered the math.

 If you haven't already, [send me a message to say hi][1]!

 I answer every question I receive on text, messenger, email or calls.

-I give out free reviewers to people you request them.
+I give out free reviewers to people who request them.

 In fact, this page is actually part of a free reviewer.

 I share my lessons for free on my website.
 If you check the list, it's all here.

-I share some of my best lessons on Facebook for people who only have free Facebook data on my [training community][2] and [Facebook page][3].
+I share some of my best lessons on Facebook for Filipinos who only have free Facebook data on my [training community][2] and [Facebook page][3].

 I send updates, lessons, tips, special deals and opportunities to people who give me their email address.